How to Make Wet Felted Slippers Using Aqua Shoes

 Cover with Curtain Netting and Rub the Fibers Gently

-Add one layer of fibers to the surface of the Aqua shoe and then cover the sole of the shoe with wool as shown below.
+- Add one layer of fibres to the surface of the Aqua shoe and then cover the sole of the shoe with wool as shown below.

 Making the Sole of the Slippers

-Cover the Aqua shoe with four fairly thick layers of wool fibers.
+- Cover the Aqua shoe with four fairly thick layers of wool fibres.
 Alternative the direction in which you place the wool down in as much as is possible.
-This will help the wool fibers bond to one another once you start adding friction in the form of rubbing.
+This will help the wool fibres bond to one another once you start adding friction in the form of rubbing.

-Use colors of your own choice.
-Choose a different color for each layer.
+- Use colours of your own choice.
+Choose a different colour for each layer.
 It makes it easier to see which area of the shoe has already been covered before.